Student Code of Conduct and Community Standards

 7. Bringing guests to campus who are in a state of impairment from alcohol or drugs.

-Important note regarding drug/alcohol use: The College will not sanction any student who is the victim or witness of sexual misconduct at or near the time while he/she is under the influence of drugs/alcohol.
-Please see the Alcohol/Drug Amnesty policy in the College’s Sexual Misconduct Policy, Title-IX and Sexual Misconduct, for more information.
+Important note regarding drug/alcohol use: The University will not sanction any student who is the victim or witness of sexual misconduct at or near the time while he/she is under the influence of drugs/alcohol.
+Please see the Alcohol/Drug Amnesty policy in the University’s Sexual Misconduct Policy, Title-IX and Sexual Misconduct, for more information.

 5. Endangering the Safety of Others

-The College values the welfare and safety of all members of the community.
+The University values the welfare and safety of all members of the community.
 Students may not behave in a way that compromises their own well-being or that of others.

 Specific violations of this standard include, but are not limited to: